Shopkeepers shutter shops as Greek crisis bites

 Generations of merchants set up successful businesses in the "commercial triangle" of Athens, a stone's throw from the central Syntagma Square where bloody anti-austerity protests erupted just over two months ago.

-Now the mood among shopkeepers in the once vibrant area, enclosed by the capital's three main squares, is somber.

-Tens of thousands of small businesses, which make up a big chunk of the Greek economy, have closed since the government secured a 110 billion euro ($150 billion) bailout package from international lenders in exchange for promises of painful austerity measures.
+Tens of thousands of small businesses, which make up a big chunk of the Greek economy, have closed since the government secured a 110 billion euro (96 billion pound) bailout package from international lenders in exchange for promises of painful austerity measures.

 "There is no helping hand (from the government), there is only one hand, the one that presses on our heads and pushes us further to the ground," Lizardos said.